 Which instruments do you offer?

-Depending on the instrument, £175-£194 per term for ten 30-minute individual lessons.
-This will be made clear on the application form.
+The cost will £180 per term for ten 30-minute individual lessons.
 There are schemes for financial support, which can be sent on request.

 When and where will lessons take place?

 Lessons take place during the school day and pupils will occasionally have to leave curriculum lessons for their tuition.
 The school understands the value of learning an instrument and the benefits that this brings to all subjects, and we have the full support of the staff, who will try to ensure that any work missed is made up.
 To minimise the impact on any particular subject, instrumental lessons are rotated as far as possible (depending on the number of pupils on the rota).
 It is possible to have a fixed time for boys in examination years (Syntax, Poetry and Rhetoric).